Monwoo/MoonManager/README.md

 https://help.github.com/articles/basic-writing-and-formatting-syntax/
 https://github.com/github/markup/issues/353 :
 For bold text : It looks like it doesn't work on GitHub unless there are white spaces before and after the asterisks.
+=> well, it's more like need space Before the ** and No space after it for start of bold séquence, opposite at end.
 ___

 # Credits
 Please, if you push to my repo, add your crédits below with a short description :

 ___
- ** 2018/11/21 : ** D'après une idée de M. Miguel Monwoo.
+ **2018/11/21 :** D'après une idée de M. Miguel Monwoo.
 ___
- ** 2018/11/22 : ** MoonManager commence avec pour base : https://github.com/ngx-rocket/starter-kit
+ **2018/11/22 :** MoonManager commence avec pour base : https://github.com/ngx-rocket/starter-kit
 ___
- ** 2018/11/22 : ** Start point Tutorial for Advanced Dev usage : https://github.com/ngx-rocket/starter-kit
+ **2018/11/22 :** Start point Tutorial for Advanced Dev usage : https://github.com/ngx-rocket/starter-kit
 ___
- ** 2018/11/23 : ** Création du logo du MoonManager par M. Miguel Monwoo, © Monwoo 2018
+ **2018/11/23 :** Création du logo du MoonManager par M. Miguel Monwoo, © Monwoo 2018
 ___